 - Negative Net Working Capital: Your company can’t meet all its current expenses if you have negative working capital.
-That might not be a huge problem in the long run if you don’t usually run in the negative, just made a large purchase that will fuel your business, and have a clear path to positive.
+That might not be a huge problem in the long run if you don’t usually run in the negative, just make a large purchase that will fuel your business and have a clear path to positive.
 Still, outside specific circumstances such as this, it typically means a business could wind up in bankruptcy.

 - Positive Net Working Capital: When your net working capital is positive, it usually means you’re in a good spot financially or at least headed in the right direction.
 However, further calculations are necessary to help determine your fiscal strength and if your business is making the most of its available capital.

 What’s the Difference Between Working Capital and Net Working Capital?

 Often, “net working capital” is simply shortened to “working capital,” and they can be taken to mean the same thing.
 However, they shouldn’t be confused with “gross working capital,” which considers the company’s assets but not its liabilities.